dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 ### Retrieve user by ID
 ---

 Retrieves details of a specific user.
-The endpoint returns details of user associated with the ID provided in the parameter.
+The endpoint returns details of the user associated with the ID provided in the parameter.

 Method: `GET`
 Endpoint: `/users/{userId}`